 We are pleased to introduce these fine knives made by blacksmith Shindo san in Tosa, Japan.
-This line of kitchen knives is made with Blue #2 Carbon steel, also known as Aogami #2, which is a favorite among our customers.
-The steel is heat-treated to HRC 62+-, which is the sweet spot for excellent edge retention as well as ease of sharpening.
+This line of kitchen knives is crafted from Aogami (Blue) #2 carbon steel, a favorite among our customers for its excellent edge retention and ease of sharpening.
+Heat-treated to around HRC 62, these knives hit the sweet spot for performance, offering a sharp, durable edge that’s still easy to maintain.

 Reviews